 - There-is-no-bad-ideas mindset.

 Participants in the dream phase can examine opportunities past commonly held beliefs.
-These folks build on each other’s ideas, recognise various patterns and link concepts to turnaround impossible notions, revealing new conclusions.
+These folks build on each other’s ideas, recognize various patterns, and link concepts to turn around impossible notions, revealing new conclusions.

 - Increasing the level of innovation in their solutions.